 The woman beside me burst out laughing, and I apologised (I don’t normally swear in public), ‘Sorry, Christmas overwhelm.’

 She laughed again, ‘S’OK, I just shouted, “Oh bugger, I’ve forgotten the girls at work!”‘ She motioned towards a pile of candy in her basket, enough to feed fifty normal girls or two badly over-Christmassed ones.
-We exchanged seasonal greetings with ironic smiles and staggered off to the tills.

 Buying Christmas presents is a form of torture for me (if you get a present, it probably means I actually, proper squishy-hug love you).
 Even aside from the ever-mounting cost, buying anything much is a torture for me; I loathe shopping with spectacular venom.
 I’d rather unpick my own stitches.
 There are various reasons for this:

 - I care about people, animals, and our planet; not stuff.
 Stuff is not how I express my affection, so I struggle with the how and how much.
 I just don’t get it, but I understand that this is what other people do, and expect, so I try.

 - I love being outdoors with my kids: that is my happy place.
 Christmas shopping is primarily indoors and I tend not to take my kids, so I’m alone with my misery and the crappy, ear-worm music (the last good song I heard in a shop was Joan Armatrading in Woolworth’s about 8 years ago), unnatural lighting, plastic tat, and lots of pallid people hacking viral particles into a too-warm and humid air space.
 It’s the aerobic and cultural equivalent of sucking a verruca-toe.